Digicore: Diversification

 The influence of the genre extended to other artists such as New York rapper Xaviersobased, who has been described as emerging out of the digicore scene through his early work.
 Additionally, rapper 2hollis draws influences from artists associated with digicore, but has since rejected the label.
 In 2022, he released a diss track on the genre entitled "Fuck digicore ass shit".

 After the mainstream success of hyperpop in the early 2020s, many artists shifted toward digicore, either to avoid being categorized as hyperpop or because they felt the term better described their music.
 By 2024 and 2025, the digicore scene had further evolved, incorporating influences from rage music artists like Playboi Carti and Yeat.
 Revengeseekerz, the third studio album by Jane Remover was released in April 2025 and described as a cross-between rage and digicore.
 Additionally, rage artists such as Che and Prettifun have been described as drawing influence from digicore.

+In 2025, Sheldon Pearce of NPR stated, "The post-100 gecs iterations of this music have assimilated rap as they have everything else, particularly mining the SoundCloud era of the 2010s, which is obviously foundational for many born in the 2000s".

+Pitchfork stated that the laptop twee genre which drew from twee and indie pop, was at times associated with digicore, such as the song "love quest" by ASC.

+In 2026, the publication No Bells published an article which cited rapper zayok as "the future of digicore".
+According to the Fader, Philadelphia rapper Slayr makes "heart-on-his-sleeve digicore".

+Collectives

+Helix Tears

+Helix Tears is an American-Canadian digicore collective formed in 2018 by Blackwinterwells.
+Notable members include Blackwinterwells, Twikipedia, Babs, 8485, Quinn, Quannnic, Kuru and Midwxst.

+In April 2021, Alternative Press magazine labelled the collective as glitchcore, stating, "The blackwinterwells-led helix tears collective is SoundCloud's most exciting rabbit hole of glitchcore/hexD emo-rap transcendentalists".
+In an interview with Dazed magazine, rapper Midwxst stated, "Everyone in helix tears and NOVAGANG" were performing with "different styles, sounds, aesthetics and lives, but having a group of musically gifted people allows us to make music without boundaries."